-I Steven C Stutsman a sole-proprietorship d/b/a/ SKYCAPTURE respectfully requests an exemption from several provisions of Title 14 of the Code of Federal Regulations (C.F.R.) to permit the use of small unmanned aerial systems (sUAS) to assist in the marketing and evaluation of real-estate properties as well as private events.
-This request is motivated by the demand for through topography results of marketable land and real estate to effectively and accurately indicate equal market values and comparables.
-While an exemption would not eliminate the current need for in-person visual inspection required by various federal regulatory departments, it would allow SKYCAPTURE to broadly evaluate geographical markets, and market share comparables to assist with sUAS, resulting in a safer and more efficient infrastructure network.
-This would also allow SYCAPTURE the ability to provide a unique perspective on private events, that in the past were either unsafe to obtain or not possible.
-Accordingly, the grant of an exemption is consistent with Congress' intent, reflected in Section 333 of the FAA Modernization and Reform Act of 2012 (Modernization Act), that safe systems be permitted in the national airspace prior to the issuance of final regulations governing general use of these systems.2 A summary of this request suitable for publication in the Federal Register is provided as Appendix A.
+The Scene Lab (TSL) respectfully requests an exemption from several provisions of Title 14 of the Code of Federal Regulations (C.F.R.) to permit the use of small unmanned aerial systems (sUAS) to assist in the evaluation of infrastructure and operations for our clients.
+This request is motivated primarily by the desire to maximize safety in infrastructure and operations.
+While an exemption would not eliminate the current need for in-person visual inspection required by various federal regulatory departments, it would allow TSL to broadly evaluate assets and operations with sUAS, resulting in a safer and more efficient infrastructure network.
+Accordingly, the grant of an exemption is consistent with Congress' intent, reflected in Section 333 of the FAA Modernization and Reform Act of 2012 (Modernization Act),1 that safe systems be permitted in the national airspace prior to the issuance of final regulations governing general use of these systems.2 A summary of this request suitable for publication in the Federal Register is provided as Appendix A.